forestgrape/coronavirus/1_introduction/suggestions.md

 > written at the peak of the first Covid wave in Europe, actualized in Spring 2021

 ## Covid-19 and Virus Infections
-For risk groups, Covid-19 can be serious short-term and severe SARS-2 infections can damage organs.
+For risk groups, Covid-19 can be serious short-term and such serious infections can damage organs.
 For people with a good immune system and without risk factors the severity of Covid-19 ranges usually from asymptomatic to moderate illness.
 For a healthy recovery it is important to have a healthy lifestyle with moderate and situation adapted movement.
 A healthy lifestyle helps to prevent longer lasting tiredness (long-covid) or immune system overreactions.

-Many viruses live temporarily or reside permanently in our body - all together called virome. *Awareness* for viruses and *knowledge* what they do and how they can harm or help is important.
+Many viruses live temporarily or reside permanently in our body - all together forming the virome of our body. *Awareness* for viruses and *knowledge* what they do and how they can harm or help is important.
 No reason to be afraid or panic however, unlike viruses we've got a mind, better communication and a superb body police called immune system.
 The immune system is crucial since avoiding viruses is _not_ possible.
 Viruses can be harmful, but mostly the immune system handles them and they even can support us evolving.

 > Regarding effects: short-term and long-term, adverse and beneficial, unwanted and wanted effects are known and even proven for many things and behaviors, so its about setting priorities.
 Ideally we all - if we want - are capable to take own educated decisions on priorities or at least can be contributing to decisions.